mr-ansar/layer-cake/doc/source/concurrency-with-multithreading.rst

 **Layer-cake** software that restricts itself to only sending registered messages can completely avoid the details involved in sending data such as ``list[list[float]]``.
-However, the capability to do so is fundamental to the complete integration of multithreading and multiprocessing into layer cake processes.
+However, the capability to do so is fundamental to the complete integration of multithreading and multiprocessing into **layer-cake** processes.
 It does allow for some nice behaviour around the command line (refer to later sections).

 .. note::